theoladune/AIVC-Seminar/text/script.md

 ---

-These pre-trained models have the same architecture
+These pre-trained models have all the same architecture

 ---

-But their parameters are trained using a different rate constraint lambda i
+But their parameters are trained using a different rate constraint lambda i such as the rate-distortion training of the networks lead to different parameters theta_i.

 ---

 In practice, you just have to provide which model you want to use to compress the video.

 # Competitive performance

 The pre-trained models we provide offer performance competitive with HEVC.
 On this graph, you see rate-quality curves, for 3 coding configurations : all intra, low-delay P and random access.
 The dashed lines represent the performance of HEVC, evaluated through the HM.
 The solid lines represent the performance of our coder.
 The dataset used for these experiments is from the clic challenge on learned video coding, which was held at CVPR this